emil10001/ejf.io/content/dev_blog/container_tomcat_graph_1.md

 * [Tomcat](http://tomcat.apache.org/)
 * [Titan DB (graph database)](http://thinkaurelius.github.io/titan/)
 * [AngularJS 1.x (frontend)](https://angularjs.org/)

-This blog post is going to take us through the very basics of building a Docker image that runs Tomcat, and deploying it to Google Cloud's Container Engine.
-In future posts, I'll cover using AngularJS as a frontend, and adding in the Titan graph.

 As a prerequisite, to this, you'll need to have Docker set up locally.
 I haven't written a thing on this, so you're on your own here.
 It's not that hard, the installer does most of the work for you.
 You'll also need to have the Google Cloud tools set up.